Impact

 Risk and Exploitability

-The CVSS score of 7.0 reflects high severity, while the EPSS score of less than 1 % indicates a low probability of widespread exploitation.
+The CVSS score of 4.7 reflects moderate severity, while the EPSS score of less than 1 % indicates a low probability of widespread exploitation.
 The flaw is not yet listed in the CISA KEV catalog.
 The likely attack vector is local, requiring the attacker to manipulate device removal or to cause a race by performing privileged operations, such as inserting or removing hot‑plug devices.
-Because the flaw leads to a kernel panic, it could be used for denial‑of‑service or privilege escalation depending on the circumstances.
+Because the flaw leads to a kernel panic, it could be used for denial‑of‑service; it is inferred that privilege escalation could be possible if an attacker successfully triggers the kernel BUG, but this has not been definitively documented.

 OpenCVE Enrichment